awsdocs/amazon-mwaa-user-guide/doc_source/mwaa-faqs.md

 The following are possible solutions for this issue:
 + Ensure that the execution role you chose for the environment has sufficient permissions to the S3 bucket\.
 To learn more, see [Amazon MWAA Execution role](mwaa-create-role.md)\.
-+ Ensure that the S3 bucket for the environment has Block Public Access configured\.
++ Ensure that the S3 bucket for the environment has *Block Public Access* configured\.
 To prevent malicious code injection, Amazon MWAA does not copy DAGs from a bucket that potentially allows public access\.
 To learn more, see [Create an Amazon S3 bucket for Amazon MWAA](mwaa-s3-bucket.md)\.
 + Verify the DAG file itself\.
-For example, make sure that each DAG has a unique DAG ID\.
+For example, be sure that each DAG has a unique DAG ID\.

 ## Does Amazon MWAA support SPOT instances?<a name="spot-instances"></a>